QSpec: Speculative Decoding with Complementary Quantization Schemes

 \section{Conclusion}

-In this paper, we begin by validating that multi-step reasoning tasks can capture performance degradation incurred by activation quantization more sensitively and consistently than current evaluation protocols, advocating for their incorporation for a more comprehensive assessment.
-With nearly cost-free execution switching and high token-level similarities, we introduce \sys{}, a novel quantization paradigm that seamlessly synergizes two complementary weight-shared quantization schemes with speculative decoding.
-Empirically, \sys{} achieve up to $1.80\times$ acceleration without any quality sacrifice across diverse settings.
-Alongside consistent memory consumption and a plug-and-play property, these advantages distinguish \sys{} from any existing solution, promising it for high-fidelity quantization deployment, particularly in memory-constrained scenarios.
+We begin by showing that multi-step reasoning tasks reveal performance degradation from activation quantization more clearly than current evaluation protocols, and encourage their incorporation for more comprehensive assessment.
+Leveraging high token-level similarities, we propose \sys{}, a novel quantization paradigm that seamlessly combines two complementary weight-shared quantization schemes through speculative decoding.
+Empirically, \sys{} delivers significant acceleration—up to $1.64\times$—without quality loss across diverse settings.
+With consistent memory usage and a plug-and-play design, \sys{} offers a practical and scalable solution for high-fidelity quantization, especially under memory constraints.